Meripilus giganteus: Description

 The basidiocarps consist of numerous rosette-like flattened fan-shaped pilei; they are typically 50–150 cm, rarely 250 cm in diameter and 10–50 cm, rarely 90 cm high.
 The individual caps, up to 10–50 cm, rarely 90 cm in diameter and 1–5 cm thick, arise from a common basal stem.

 An older specimen of M. giganteus with brown, zonate pilei.

 The weight is 10–50 kg, but the heaviest specimen can reach 90 kg.

 The color of the cap surface is pale tan to dull chestnut brown in young specimens but darkens in age to become concentric zones (zonate) of various shades of brown.

 The surface is also finely fibrillose with tiny scales (squamules).
 There are 3 to 6 pores per millimeter on the underside; the pore surface bruises brown and black, helping to distinguish it from the similar species Grifola frondosa.
+The fruiting body appears in autumn but does not persist and collapses into a slimy black mass after the first frosts of the year.

 Infection of a tree is often through a dead tap root, and decay is largely restricted to roots, and then mainly on the underside.
 Infected trees often show thinning of the outer crown due to impaired root function.
-Tree failure is due to brittle fracture of degraded lateral roots.
+Whole tree failure is due to brittle fracture of degraded lateral roots.
+The fungus carries on fructifying on stumps or in surface roots for some years after the felling of infected hosts.